jbresner/astronomicum-caesareum-volvelle/README.md

-# Astronomicum Caesareum
+# Astronomicum Caesareum Interactive Volvelle
-An interactive version of the Astronomicum Caesareum
+An interactive proof of concept rotating one of twenty-one volvelles (a rotating part of the physical book used to deterimine planentary positions) that make up the Astronomicum Caesareum.

 Reference Links
 - [The Met](https://www.metmuseum.org/art/collection/search/337061)